 — T-Intelligence (@T_intell) November 22, 2019

 The Shandong, which was previously designated as Type 001A and Type 002, becomes the second aircraft carrier operated by the People’s Liberation Army-Navy (PLAN).
 Since 2012, the PLAN operates the “Liaoning” (Type 001), a half-built Soviet aircraft-carrying cruiser completed by Chinese engineers in the late-1990s.
-Largely seen as a copy of the Soviet-designed Liaoning, China’s newest carrier is 30 percent bigger than its predecessor, which extends the Shandong’s air wing by four fighter jets/ eight helicopters.
+Largely seen as a copy of the Soviet-designed Liaoning, China’s newest carrier is slightly bigger than its predecessor, which extends the Shandong’s air wing by four fighter jets/ eight helicopters.
 Both carriers us ski-jump ramps (CATOBAR) and are powered by conventional steam turbines with diesel generators.

 With the Shandong commissioned, China joins the U.S. and the U.K. as the third country to own a dual-carrier battle group.
 However, this is just the beginning for the PLAN.
 China plans to build four to five more aircraft carriers in the next decade.
 China’s third aircraft carrier (Type 003), which is expected to be nuclear-powered and have electromagnetic catapults, akin to the newest generation of American flattops, is already under construction in Shanghai.